TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 InfMenu - disable state extended from menus to all options

 r86 - 2015-11-19 - public release
-Fix: A few cutscenes I broken in r56, oops
+Fixed: A few cutscenes I broken in r56, oops
-Fix: mbDontDemoDisableOcelot dont disable occelot on cutscene hanging cutscene end TppMbFreeDemo.PlayMtbsEventDemo, dont nil DemoOnEnd, instead case by case it in demoOptions
+Fixed: mbDontDemoDisableOcelot dont disable occelot on cutscene hanging cutscene end TppMbFreeDemo.PlayMtbsEventDemo, dont nil DemoOnEnd, instead case by case it in demoOptions
 - thanks TheChosenOne896 for the reports
 Option: mbDontDemoDisableBuddy
 Option: mbDontDemoDisableOcelot expanded to more cases
-Fix: remebered to update in-game version string lol
+Fixed: remebered to update in-game version string lol

 r85 - 2015-11-19 - public release
-Fix: osp weapon settings only set if profile not default - temporary fix for empty magazines on mission start (will still happen with individual osp settings though)
+Fixed: osp weapon settings only set if profile not default - temporary fix for empty magazines on mission start (will still happen with individual osp settings though)
-Fix: some unexposed appearence settings running on set-to-default, manifested as player changing to snake, olive drab on FOB.
+Fixed: some unexposed appearence settings running on set-to-default, manifested as player changing to snake, olive drab on FOB.
-Fix: fulton being set to level 1 on mission start
+Fixed: fulton being set to level 1 on mission start
 - thanks GaKoDuck for the reports

 r84